VishalNadig/hand-gesture-controlled-turtlebot4/docs/getting started.rst

 **Step 1**

-Clone https://github.com/AmzArch/HandGestureControlledRobot and copy the cobot3_ws folder found in HandGestureControlledRobot folder into your robot platform running ROS2.
+Clone https://github.com/VishalNadig/hand-gesture-controlled-turtlebot4.git and copy the cobot3_ws folder found in HandGestureControlledRobot folder into your robot platform running ROS2.

 **Step 2**

-Go into the HandGestureControlledRobot directory with the following command:
+Go into the hand-gesture-controlled-turtlebot4 directory with the following command:

 .. code-block:: console

-   $ cd HandGestureControlledRobot
+   $ cd hand-gesture-controlled-turtlebot4

 **Step 3**